 How many productions are mounted at the college each year?

-Typically, we mount at least six theatre productions in our Departmental Season each year.
-At least one of those productions is always a musical, and at least one is student-directed.
-In addition to the Mainstage season we also produce anywhere from 25 to 40 student-directed workshop productions each year.
+Typically, we mount at least six theatre projects in our Departmental Season each year.
+At least one of those productions is always a musical, and students frequently have opportunities to direct for the Departmental Season.
+In addition we also produce anywhere from 25 to 40 student-directed workshop productions each year.
 These include one-act plays and musicals in the Studio Theatre.
 There are also several informal readings, improvisational evenings and special one-night performances each season.

 Can first-year students and non-theatre majors audition for theatre productions?